Confederate States Army: Slavery and white supremacism

-In 1894, Virginian and former Confederate soldier John S. Mosby, reflecting on his role in the war, stated in a letter to a friend that "I've always understood that we went to war on account of the thing we quarreled with the North about.
+Decades later in 1894, Virginian and former famous Confederate cavalry leader, John S. Mosby (1833–1916), reflecting on his role in the war, stated in a letter to a friend that "I've always understood that we went to war on account of the thing we quarreled with the North about.
 I've never heard of any other cause than slavery."